wodby/docker4drupal/README.md

 ## Multiple projects

 To use D4D with multiple projects simply adjust the ports in the compose file, e.g. instead of ports 8000, 8001, 8002 you can use 7000, 7001, 7002.

+## CI/CD

+You can use docker4drupal containers for your test environment in your CI/CD workflow:
+* <a href="https://blog.wodby.com/continuous-integration-and-delivery-drupal-docker-circleci-192c6ac97087#.gh8sggeze" target="_blank">CircleCI example</a>
+* Jenkins example TBD

 ## Docroot in subdirectory